Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Conclusions

-In this paper, we have explored the quantum advantage in small molecule drug discovery by substituting each part of MolGAN \cite{de2018molgan} with a VQC step by step and compared its performance with the classical counterpart.
-In the first experiment, using a VQC as a noise generator to the classical GAN can generate small molecules with better drug properties but a lower KL Score.
+In this paper, we have explored the quantum advantage in small molecule drug discovery by substituting each part of MolGAN \cite{de2018molgan} with a VQC step by step and comparing its performance with the classical counterpart.
+In the first experiment, using a VQC as a noise generator to the classical GAN can generate small molecules with better drug properties including QED, SA, and LogP particularly when the input dimension to the generator is small, e.g., z\_dim = 2 or z\_dim = 3.
+However, QuMolGAN has difficulty generating as many unique molecules compared to classical MolGAN which results in a lower KL Score.
 In addition, this hybrid model achieves better performance in the goal-directed benchmark compared to the classical counterpart.
-In the second experiment, we also demonstrated the potential of generating training-set-like small molecules using a quantum generator.
+In the second experiment, we substitute the classical generator with a VQC with the patch method \cite{huang2021experimental}.
+We demonstrated the potential of generating training-set-like small molecules using a quantum generator.
 However, the training processing is resource-consuming and time-consuming even in the advanced classical computer.
-In the third experiment, the VQC in the quantum discriminator outperforms the classical counterpart in terms of generated molecule properties and the KL score.
-We also demonstrated that the hybrid model could generate valid molecules with only tens of learnable parameters in a quantum discriminator.
+In the third experiment, we replace the classical discriminator with a VQC and compare its performance with the classical counterpart.
+This hybrid model MolGAN-CQ outperforms the classical counterpart in terms of generated molecule properties and the KL score.
+We also demonstrated that the hybrid model could generate valid molecules with only tens of learnable parameters in a quantum discriminator. \mh{The proposed hybrid model has the potential to be integrated into the Insilico Medicine Chemistry42\textsuperscript{TM} \cite{ivanenkov2021chemistry42} platform (\Cref{fig:chemistry42})}.